AdobeDocs/campaign-classic.en/help/technotes/using/tech-stack-upgrade.md

 ---
 # Adobe Campaign 2023 system upgrade {#ac-system-upgrade}

-Campaign infrastructure relies on third-party systems which must be regularly updated with the system versions and fixes.
+Campaign infrastructure relies on third-party systems which must be regularly updated with the latest versions and fixes.
 These updates are mandatory to ensure continuity of service and secure Campaign environments from security risks.
-In addition, upgrades are required to align with third-party system changes.
+In addition, a Campaign upgrade is required to ensure compatibility with third-party system changes.

 As a **Hosted or Managed Cloud Services customer**, Adobe informs you about these upgrades when they are needed.
 You will be required to upgrade your environments in accordance with the recommendations to ensure compliance.